awelpy/auto-mcgraw/README.md

 ## Usage

 1. Log into your McGraw Hill account and open a Smartbook assignment
-2. Log into [ChatGPT](https://chatgpt.com) in another tab (the extension requires an active ChatGPT session)
+2. Log into [ChatGPT](https://chatgpt.com) or [Gemini](https://gemini.google.com) in another tab (the extension requires an active AI session)
-3. Click the "Ask ChatGPT" button that appears in your Smartbook header
+3. Click the "Ask [AI Model]" button that appears in your Smartbook header
 4. Click "OK" when prompted to begin automation
 5. Watch as the extension:
-   - Sends questions to ChatGPT
+   - Sends questions to your chosen AI assistant
    - Processes the responses
    - Automatically fills in answers
    - Handles multiple choice, true/false, and fill-in-the-blank questions
       - **Note about matching questions:** Due to technical limitations, matching questions cannot be automated.
-When encountering a matching question, the extension will show you ChatGPT's suggested matches in an alert.
+When encountering a matching question, the extension will show you AI-suggested matches in an alert.
 You'll need to manually drag and drop the matches, then the extension will continue with automation.
    - Navigates through forced learning sections when needed

 Click "Stop Automation" at any time to pause the process.

+## Settings

+Click the settings icon (⚙️) next to the main button to access the settings menu, where you can:

+- Choose between **ChatGPT** and **Gemini** for answering questions
+- See the status of your AI assistant connections
+- Check if your selected AI assistant is ready to use

+The extension will automatically use your selected AI model for all future automation sessions.

 ## Disclaimer